dobredani/VA-AR-FII/Backend/api/README.md

 python install_labels.py
 ```

+Execute this file if it's the first time running application.
 This file should be executed each time a model is created/updated to apply the changes to the neo4j database.

 ## Running application